Jalisco New Generation Cartel: Infighting and break-up

+By November 2021, El Mencho and his wife Rosalinda’s younger sisters were the only CJNG members to remain at large who were also among the cartel's original founders.

 In May 2022, Insight Crime reporter Peter Appleby reported that El Mencho's poor health, and also rumored death, accelerated break-ups and infighting in the CJNG.
 Another notable CJNG defection was self-proclaimed El Mencho loyalist José Bernabé Brizuela Meraz, alias “La Vaca," who was presumed to now be head of the smaller Mezcales, also known as Cartel Independiente de Colima.
 By this point in time, Mezcales, which previously acted as the CJNG's local enforcers, were no longer affiliated with CJNG.

+In February 2023, the Supreme Court of Justice of the Nation dismissed Jalisco-based federal magistrate judge Isidro Avelar Gutiérrez y Roberto Sandoval Castañeda from his judicial duties as a result of his ties to the CJNG.

 Arrests

 On 13 July 2011, operations chief and one of the founders of the organization, Martin Arzola Ortega, was arrested.
-On 7 August 2012, it was announced that Ortega's successor, Eliot Alberto Radillo Peza, was captured in the Zapopan, Jalisco.
+On 7 August 2012, it was announced that Ortega's successor, Eliot Alberto Radillo Peza, was captured in Zapopan, Jalisco.
 At the time of Peza's arrest, it was announced that twelve suspected members of the Jalisco Nueva Generacion cartel, including leaders Martin Arzola and Abundio Mendoza Gaytan, had been arrested since July 2011 on extortion, kidnapping and drug charges.

 On 9 March 2012, another founder of the organization, Érick Valencia Salazar, alias El 85, was captured by the Mexican Army along with another high-ranking lieutenant in Zapopan, Jalisco.
 Their apprehensions prompted over a dozen blockades throughout the city.
 26 public transportation buses were burned with gasoline and then used to block the city streets.
 More than 30 assault rifles, grenades, cartridges, and ammunition magazines were confiscated.
 Felipe Calderón, the president of Mexico, congratulated the Mexican army for the capture of Érick Valencia Salazar.

 The Matazetas (CJNG) later apologized for the blockades by putting up several banners throughout the Guadalajara metropolitan area.
 They wrote that the blockades were "only a reaction for messing with their CJNG companion," who reportedly dedicated his work to "maintain tranquility in the state of Jalisco."
 On 18 March 2012, José Guadalupe Serna Padilla, another ranking lieutenant in the cartel, was captured along with another cartel member as well.
 On 15 April 2012, Marco Antonio Reyes, reported to be the head of the cartel's gunmen, was captured in Veracruz along with five of his associates.
 The arrests also led to the capture of three other cartel members, including the head of the cartel's operations in the Veracruz cities of Veracruz and Boca del Río.